Grandma’s Homemade Thin Egg Noodles Recipe

-Sneak Preview: Grandma’s Homemade Thin Egg Noodles recipe is made with a food processor and a simple hand-crank pasta machine.
-Even though Grandma made hers by hand, these are every bit as delicious, and much simpler.
+Sneak Preview: These Fine Egg Noodles are made with a food processor and a simple hand-crank pasta machine.
+Even though Grandma made hers by hand, these are every bit as delicious and much simpler.
+Perfect for Thanksgiving dinner.

 As an Amazon Associate, I earn from qualifying purchases.

-My grandma made her famous thin noodles by hand.
+My grandma made her famous thin noodles from scratch.
 I can still picture her wearing a full-length apron over a simple cotton dress with her long gray hair twisted into a bun.
 Her work area was an aqua-colored

 Grandma’s hand-mixed dough submitted to her silver-handled rolling pin with little resistance.
 After the noodle sheets dried, she cut wide strips and stacked them.
 Finally, she cut each stack crosswise into slivers she described as “thin as frog’s hair.”
 When asked her secret to great noodles, I remember her saying, “It’s all in the broth.”